gizatechxyz/orion/docs/framework/operators/tensor/tensor.instance_normalization.md

 ) -> Tensor<T>;
 ```

-Computes instance normalization on the input tensor.
+Computes instance normalization on a given input tensor.

 The overall computation has two stages:
 1. The first stage normalizes the elements to have zero mean and unit variance for each instance.